-As it pertains to the strategic use of data insights, metrics-driven teams tend to fall short of the mark [of what’s truly possible].
+In the context of strategic use of data insights, metrics-driven teams tend to fall short of the mark of what’s possible.

 The name might make this one sound better than it actually is!
 Teams that fall into this category tend to use data in a passive or retrospective way.
 The typical use case is when something bad happens within the company, which then triggers an internal investigation.

 Example: “Our revenue from our high-value customers fell last week!
-Well, let’s look at the data and find out why…”
+OK....let’s look at the data to find out why…”

 Organizations of this kind tend to suffer from a lack of actionable data, fragmentation of various data sources, and have mixed [or undefined] analytical roles.
 It often takes weeks to get useful reports together, which only serves to help pick up the pieces after something bad happens.